itsHiuHiu/PWNABLE/CTFs/PwnMe/GOT/PWNMECTF PWNABLE.md

 > We can see that our idx is read on the stack at 0x7fffffffde24 and then it is moved in the eax and converted to the form of 8 bytes.
 Then it is shifted to the left 5 bytes and the result is as the result of the multiplication of the idx and 2 power 5 (idx * 2^5), following by the PNJs address added (0x404080).
 Finally, based on the above result in the rax, we are asked to have the input and it will be stored in the result.
 > - We can have the formula: idx * 0x20 = result (where the input will be writen).
 > - With that formula, with the idx, the address we write is 0x20 byte in distance and we are able to write at 0x404080 + (idx * 0x20).
-> - Let have the investigating at the lower addresses from PNJs + 0:
+> - Let's have the investigate at the lower addresses from PNJs + 0:
 > ![{05E3AA23-DE66-4540-9A37-FD31289B9DEC}](https://hackmd.io/_uploads/S1_ts47s1l.png)
 > - And we got the GOT table here.
-The idea will be completed with the overwrite of a GOT address satisfying the formula by the Shell function address.
+The idea will be completed with the overwriting of a GOT address satisfying the formula by the Shell function address.
 > - We can realize that we can only write at exit and read fuction.
-Have a look back to IDA to check if it is possible for this overwrite to have its meanning:
+Have a look back to IDA to check if it is possible to overwrite and to see if it makes sense:
 > ```
 > puts("Oh really ?
 What's the correct spelling ?");
 > fwrite("> ", 1uLL, 2uLL, stdout);